Jeffrey C. Alexander: Doctorate at Berkeley

 This work formed part of a broader intellectual movement aimed at re-evaluating and revitalizing the ideas of Talcott Parsons, following a decade of critical backlash in American sociology.

 Career

 He worked at the University of California, Los Angeles, from 1974 until joining Yale University in 2001, where (as of 2008) he is the Lillian Chavenson Saden Professor of Sociology and co-director of the Center for Cultural Sociology.
+He has twice (Spring 1992, Spring 1996) been a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Alexander has authored or co-authored ten books.
 He was one of the editors of the journal Sociological Theory, and he is currently co-editor of the American Journal of Cultural Sociology.